-(July 21, 2019 / JNS) Shuhada Street is a half-mile long road in the Palestinian city of Hebron in Israel’s West Bank.
+Shuhada Street is a half-mile-long road in the Palestinian city of Hebron in Israel’s West Bank.
 It was once the thriving market center of the city, frequented by Palestinians and Israelis daily.
 Today, it is a virtual ghost town, largely shut down by the Israeli military for security reasons.
-It has become central to the Palestinian narrative and the symbol of an alleged Israeli apartheid that underlies the Boycott, Divestment and Sanctions (BDS) movement against the State of Israel.
+It has become central to the Palestinian narrative and the symbol of alleged Israeli apartheid that underlies the BDS movement against the State of Israel.

 As a result of this historic significance, Jews have prayed in Hebron since biblical times, and with a few interruptions have lived there continuously.
 Hebron is considered to be the second holiest city for Jews after Jerusalem.